arrzdev/cloudflare-docs/content/queues/learning/batching-retries.md

 {{</Aside>}}

-When a single message within a batch fails to be delivered, the entire batch is retried.
+When a single message within a batch fails to be delivered, the entire batch is retried, unless you have [explicitly acknowledged](#explicit-acknowlegment) a message (or messages) within that batch.
 For example, if a batch of 10 messages is delivered, but the 8th message fails to be delivered, all 10 messages will be retried and thus re-delivered to your consumer in full.

 ## Dead Letter Queues